-Area Groups collectively group a property’s Areas together in specific groups for the purpose of sorting and/or in a specific order to define the flow of inspections (from one area to the next) and order the property areas as they will be organized in inspection reports.
-When generating any property management report, you can control whether to use Area Groups or not as part of report generation, and you can change this preference at any time.
+Area Groups collect a property’s Areas together in specific groups for the purpose of sorting and/or in a specific order to define the flow of inspections (from one area to the next) and order the property areas as they will be organized in inspection reports.
+When generating any property management report, you can opt to use Area Groups or not, and you can change your preference at any time.

-Usage of Area Groups is fully optional: if you want a more simple setup where all Areas are organized alphabetically, just set all Area Groups to the same number like “1” or “3.”
+Using Area Groups is completely optional: if you want a more simple setup where all Areas are organized alphabetically, just set all Area Groups to the same number like “1” or “3.”
 If you want to closely control the order of Areas, you can do that as well, by numbering each area or set of areas distinctly.

 An Admin user can set default Area Groups.
-Go to Admin Settings in the Settings menu tab, and select Area Details.
+Under Settings, select Area Details.
 For any Area type, click the Edit link to change the default value.
-Area Groups are synchronized between your group members.
+Area Groups changes are synchronized among all group members.

 Note: Areas within the same Area Group will be sorted alphabetically within it.

-Users typically use Area Groups in three different ways, depending on the properties they manage or inspect:
+Users typically approach Area Groups in three different ways, depending on the property types they manage or inspect:

 - Small Units / Multi-Family Buildings – Usually unnecessary.
 Set every Area Group to the same number like “1” or “3.”
 In this case, because all of your Areas are numbered in a single group, they will be sorted alphabetically.